doublesymmetry/react-native-track-player/README.md

 * **Supports React Hooks 🎣** - Includes React Hooks for common use-cases so you don't have to write them

 ## Why another music module?
-After trying to team up modules like `react-native-sound`, `react-native-music-controls` and `react-native-google-cast`, I've noticed, that their structure and the way should be tied together can cause a lot of problems (mainly on Android).
+After trying to team up modules like `react-native-sound`, `react-native-music-controls` and `react-native-google-cast`, I've noticed that their structure and the way they should be tied together can cause a lot of problems (mainly on Android).
 Those can heavily affect the app stability and user experience.

 All audio modules (like `react-native-sound`) don't play in a separated service on Android, which should **only** be used for simple audio tracks in the foreground (such as sound effects, voice messages, etc.)